Everyone Who Thinks Making Money Is Success: Stop Doing What You're Doing And Read This

 That's when I put forward my doubts, "What if I regret never trying tomorrow?", "What if I died a billionaire if...?", "What if mediocrity is not enough?"

 I wonder how a person can survive in a society where the measure of success is money and where work satisfaction is just another word.
 Has the pursuit of happiness always been this easy — a degree from an outstanding college to end up with a fat pay cheque?
-Is THAT the big dream?Share
+Is THAT the big dream?Share this quote

 No wonder, the soul cannot survive, because every time it wakes up to stir the conscience, people get scared.
 Too scared to face the truth that their brush strokes are way more beautiful and clearer than their power point presentations.
 And believe me, the soul does show signs of death.
 It's in the anxiety of the work it does every single day.

 It's when it stalks that singer friend who went on and became a youtube sensation.
-It's on days when it finally questions itself, "Are you even happy?"Share
+It's on days when it finally questions itself, "Are you even happy?"Share this quote

 It's those hidden moments when you see a friend achieving his/her dream that makes you realise yours.
 But most of us never dare to take that leap of faith.
 We are either too young or too old to do it.
 Some think they still have time, settling down is the priority and then stepping into the unknown is like a future plan.
 By the time they settle, they realize it’s too late to change the track.
 The newly found responsibilities as an adult seem to carry way more weight, don't they?